monyschuk/LITabControl/README.md

 To respond to tab clicks - set LITabControl's target and action properties, or listen for LITabControlDidChangeSelectionNotification notifications.

-To respond to requests to add new tabs, set LITabControl's addTarget and addAction properties.
+To add new tabs, set LITabControl's addTarget and addAction properties.
 Your method used to add a tab should behave like this:

 ```
 - (IBAction)addTab:(id)sender {